Skip to main content

 Compost

 Simply put, compost is anything natural that comes from the earth that will decompose over time.
 This includes the following: food scraps, soiled paper, paper containers, tea bags, coffee grounds, and compostable plastics.
 At the University of Maryland, you can find compost collection bins throughout campus.
-Please limit contamination by only placing compostable items in these bins to become fertile soil for our landscape and Terp Farm.
+Please limit contamination by only placing compostable items in these bins.
+Learn more on the UMD Facilities Management site.

 What can be tossed into campus compost bins: